-LIBRARY
+UNIVERSITY LIBRARY SERVICES

-The Eugene S. Farley Library, located on the corner of South Franklin and South Streets, is one of the largest resource libraries in the region with more than 200,000 volumes of books and bound journals: over 430 journals and newspaper subscriptions; 10,000 full text online journals; microforms; instructional audio-visual materials; and a growing collection of classic films on DVD.
-Students have access to forty-four desktop computers and fourteen wireless laptops which can be used anywhere within the library's wireless environment.
-The library also offers limited private office study space for graduate students.
+The Eugene S. Farley Library, named in honor of the first president of Wilkes University, is located on the corner of South Franklin and West South Streets.
+It is one of the largest resource libraries in the region, with more than 200,000 volumes of books and bound journals, over 430 journals and newspaper subscriptions; 10,000 full text online journals, microforms, instructional audio-video materials, and a growing collection of classic films on DVD.
+The library has fine collections in English and American literature, history, the sciences, and mathematics, and sizable collections in other academic disciplines reflected in the University curriculum.